New Generation

 We had a dream that those children in the streets, abandoned, with no idea where they are from...would become the leaders of this country and bring a big contribution to the future

-Who we work with: street-connected children, young people, homeless children and young people who have been put in prison because they are homeless
+Who we work with: street children, young people, homeless children and young people who have been put in prison because they are homeless

-What we offer: As well as street-connected outreach, psychosocial support, homes, training and education, New Generation provides vocational training to young people.
+What we offer: As well as street children outreach, psychosocial support, homes, training and education, New Generation provides vocational training to young people.
 In this way, they can become young entrepreneurs and make a living to support themselves.
 This empowers them and underpins sustainable socio-economic development for the community.

 Our projects include:

-• Gir’ubuntu – combatting ethnic violence with rallies featuring sport and music, challenging ethnic stereotypes; promoting peace and reconciliation, along with Christian values of integrity and honesty.
+Gir’ubuntu – combating ethnic violence with rallies featuring sport and music, challenging ethnic stereotypes; promoting peace and reconciliation, along with Christian values of integrity and honesty.

-• Youth and Leadership Project The goal is to form a network of young leaders who model the characteristics of reconciling (servant) leadership and who are active within their communities, promoting and enabling holistic transformation.
+Youth and Leadership Project (supported by TearFund) The goal is to form a network of young leaders who model the characteristics of reconciling (servant) leadership and who are active within their communities, promoting and enabling holistic transformation.

-• Imboneza (‘Equipping young people’) – seeks to build and equip young leaders.
+Imboneza (‘Equipping young people’) – seeks to build and equip young leaders.
 We currently focus on training young people in Entrepreneurship, Information Technology and English.
+In addition to this New Generation has a highly successful football team – Imboneza FC – which participated very successfully in the Street Child World Cup in 2014 and 2018.
+This project trains young people in football, alongside engaging them in the wider New Generation activities.

-• Back to School Programme: Many street children have been out of school for considerable periods so they need intensive educational support.
+Back to School Programme: Many street children have been out of school for considerable periods so they need intensive educational support.
 They need breakfast and lunch so that they can succeed in school.
+With our support for the children’s education, parents are less likely to encourage them to go back to the streets to beg or earn money.

-• Entrepreneurship training and microloans: New Generation delivers training on entrepreneurship, personal development, recognising and nurturing talents and skills.
+Entrepreneurship training and microloans: New Generation delivers training on entrepreneurship, personal development, recognising and nurturing talents and skills.
 After training, we provide microloans to set up small businesses.
+Many graduates of this programme are young women who are mothers themselves with few or no other options for supporting their children.

 Dieudonné tells his stunning story of forgiveness, reconciliation, overcoming, and building a movement to transform the nation.